risk-first/website/docs/practices/Deployment-And-Operations/Configuration-Management.md

      reason: "Reduces complexity by managing system changes in a controlled and documented manner."
   attendant:
    - tag: Reliability Risk
-     reason: "Dependencies on the CM tools and processes can become critical points of failure."
+     reason: "Carefully managing software configuration ensures that the reliability of dependencies is also managed."
    - tag: Security Risk
      reason: "Incorrect configuration management can lead to security vulnerabilities."
   related: